TilakGavara/NoteMake/README.md

 # NoteMake
-A note making app which can used to write notes.
+A note-making app that can be used to write notes.
+This is developed using React and the notes are stored in the browsers local storage.